bjoris33/ce_synthesis_paper/README.md

-# Supplementary Methods and Materials for the mSystems "Separation of cohorts on the basis of bacterial type IV conjugation systems identified from metagenomic assemblies" paper
+# Supplementary Computational Methods for "Functionalizing uncharacterized conjugative systems from metagenomic data for targeted delivery of Cas9"

 ## Table of contents

 This Readme will have the workflow below the TOC

-### Bin
-* All scripts used within the project
+Bin folder contains scripts used within the project

-### Figures
-* PDFs of the figures generated and scripts for generating the figures

-In this Readme, you will find the workflow necessary for recapitulating the workflow I used to generate the results in the paper.
-Unfortunately, these methods span back well over a year, and involve a number of disjointed processes, so there is no master script for running the methodology.
-Additionally, the processes to months to run, so it's probably for the best not to lock your workstation into running this scripts for eternity.
+In this Readme, you will find the workflow necessary for recapitulating the workflow I used to generate the bioinformatic results in the paper.
+Unfortunately, these methods span back over four years, and involve a number of disjointed processes, so there is no master script for running the methodology.
+Additionally, the process of annotating the genome set using the UniRef90 is lengthy, so I suggest testing it on a subset.

 System information: